-KEY ISSUE: This project represents a departure from previous development patterns.
-All of the previous lots approved for residences in this partially-developed tract have been adjacent to an existing paved street with utilities in place.
-The most recent examples include the following: 3-89-210 Vargas; 3-93-62 Sewald; 3-93-63 Boyden; and 3-93-28 Bram (#4 Dunecrest).
+KEY ISSUE: This project, along with the adjacent project approved by the Commission in October, 1996, represents a departure from previous development patterns.
+All of the lots approved by the Commission for residences in this partially-developed tract prior to October 1996, have been adjacent to an existing paved street with utilities in place.
+The most recent examples include the following: 3-89-210 Vargas; 3-93-62 Sewald; 3-93-63 Boyden; 3-93-28 Bram (#4 Dunecrest); and 3-96-73 Bram (#12 Dunecrest).

 Expansion of Existing Residential Development Pattern.
-In contrast to these preceding sites, applicant's lot is not located on an existing improved street.
+In contrast to these preceding sites, the applicants' lot is not located on an existing improved street.
 At present, this portion of Spray Ave. is sand dune.
 Accordingly, it is sometimes referred to as a "paper street", that is, it exists only on paper.
 Nonetheless, it is located just beyond the perimeter of the existing residential enclave.
+Furthermore, it is adjacent to a lot on which the Commission approved the construction of a single family residence (and associated street extension) in October 1996.
 Therefore, while development of applicant's site can be viewed as an encroachment or reduction of the existing de facto open space area of the Del Monte Dunes, it also represents a logical expansion of the existing residential pattern (rather than "skip out" or "leapfrog" development).
 Accordingly, it would be "contiguous with" existing development as required by Coastal Act Section 30250.

 Street Extension Issues and Alternatives.
 The application proposes a short extension of Spray Avenue in order to provide street access to the lot.
 However, a central concern raised by such street (and utility) extensions is that they will induce further such encroachments into open space areas, and would potentially prejudice the City's ability to complete its local coastal program in a manner consistent with Coastal Act policies.

-Therefore, a number of alternatives to minimize the impacts of such a street extension were evaluated by Commission staff.
-These alternatives included: a) no street construction (assumes on-street parking on Beach Way and an approx. 80-ft. pedestrian boardwalk for access to the house); b) construction of an ordinary 12-ft. width residential driveway within the Spray Avenue right-of-way (i.e., no curbs, gutters or sidewalks); c) construction of the street at half width (and only as far as the westerly edge of the lot, about 80 ft. from Beach Way); d) construction of the street at full width but only as far as the lot's westerly property line; and, e) construction of the street at full width the entire length of the frontage of both of applicant's lots (per the City).
+Therefore, a number of alternatives to minimize the impacts of such a street extension were evaluated by Commission staff with respect to the adjacent development at 23 Spray Avenue.
+These alternatives included: a) no street construction (assumes on-street parking on Beach Way and a pedestrian boardwalk for access to the house); b) construction of an ordinary 12-ft. width residential driveway within the Spray Avenue right-of-way (i.e., no curbs, gutters or sidewalks); c) construction of the street at half width; and, d) construction of the street at full width, but only as far as the wetserly property line of 23 Spray Avenue; and, e) construction of the street at fulkl width to the easterly boundary of 21 Spray Ave. (per the City).